fengxia41103/myblog/content/thoughts/tencent and opium.md

 This is curious then.
 In human core, we **do not** operate on facts, at all.
 We operate on a set of images we believe &rarr; beliefs.
 These beliefs are self-fulfilling.
-They can be completely contradictory, yet causing no hesitation in one's thought or behavior.
+They can be completly contradictory, yet causing no hesitation in one's thought or behavior.
 We don't even realize them in most times.
 We can equally defend them one way or the other.
 They are just equally true.